 Information for Unemployed Workers

 Apply for free skills training now!
-The Maine Department of Labor has reopened the application period for its Competitive Skills Scholarship Program.
+In November 2014, the Maine Department of Labor reopened the application period for its Competitive Skills Scholarship Program in 10 counties.
 This gives Mainers with low incomes a real chance to gain meaningful job skills: covers most costs for certificate programs and two and four year degrees.
-The application period is very short - must apply on or before July 3, 2014.
+It is unclear how long this enrollment period with last.
 Get more details and application form here.

 - Termination of Employment